-A committee of representatives from the Ministry of Labour Relations and Workplace Safety, Canadian Society of Safety Engineering, Saskatchewan Safety Council, federal government, and the Workers’ Compensation Board work together to promote and co-ordinate activities and events across Saskatchewan.
-The Government of Saskatchewan is dedicated to Mission: Zero, an initiative that works toward zero injuries, zero fatalities, and zero suffering.
+A committee of representatives from the Ministry of Labour Relations and Workplace Safety, Canadian Society of Safety Engineering, Saskatchewan Safety Council, the federal government, and the Workers’ Compensation Board will work together to promote and co-ordinate activities and events across Saskatchewan.

-To learn more about NAOSH Week and occupational health and safety, visit www.naosh.ca or www.saskatchewan.ca/business/safety-in-the-workplace.
+To learn more about NAOSH and events throughout Canada, visit www.naosh.ca.

 For more information, contact: